Update October 2019

-Since the deployment of Australian forces in Afghanistan under the NATO-led ISAF (International Security Assistance Force) mission, Australia’s relations with NATO have expanded considerably in many areas.
-Committed to building on the gains in interoperability and cooperation developed through Australia’s participation in ISAF, Australia and NATO signed a joint political declaration in June 2012.
-This was followed up with the signing of an Individual Partnership and Cooperation Programme in February 2013.
-At the 2014 Wales Summit, NATO further acknowledged Australia as a valuable, capable and reliable partner through recognition as an ‘enhanced partner’.
+Australia’s relationship with NATO has expanded considerably in several areas since the deployment of Australian forces to Afghanistan under the NATO-led International Security Assistance Force (ISAF).
+Committed to building on the gains in interoperability and cooperation developed through Australia’s participation in ISAF, Australia and NATO signed a joint Political Declaration in June 2012.
+This was followed by the signing of Individual Partnership and Cooperation Programs in 2013 and 2017.

 In 2014, NATO further recognised Australia as a valuable, capable and reliable partner by granting Australia Enhanced Opportunities Partners status.

 In August 2019, Australia and NATO signed a renewed partnership agreement during an historic visit of NATO Secretary General Jens Stoltenberg to Australia.
 This agreement will boost Australia-NATO political and strategic engagement, including in the Indo-Pacific region.